clarkritchie/1pw-github-secrets/Readme.md

 This is a Python script to create GitHub environment, repo and organization secrets from a `.env` file.

-:safety_vest:
+It was originally written by @n3rdkid (see link below) but has been highly customized for Blueboard's migration off of Heroku.

-Warning!
-Because GitHub Secrets are encrypted, the workflow here is presently very dangerous.
+## Warning!
 Proceed with extreme caution!

-It was originally written by @n3rdkid (see link below) but has been highly customized for Blueboard's migration off of Heroku.
+Because GitHub Secrets are encrypted, the workflow here is presently very dangerous.
+A secret set by person A could be inadvertently overwritten by person B as there is not a good canonical source for `.env` files.

 Note that GitHub seems to have an upper limit of 100 environment secrets.